Capstone course

-A capstone course, also known as a synthesis and capstone project, senior synthesis, among other terms, is a project that serves as the culminating and usually integrative praxis experience of an educational program mostly found in American-style pedagogy.
-Although somewhat different from an industry-oriented capstone project, case study, case method, or praxis commonly used in American-style higher education; in the Commonwealth of Nations, Bologna Process, and in other parts of the world influenced by their education systems, a senior thesis (thesis) usually takes its place as a culmination of an educational program but is much more theoretical and academia-oriented rather than the praxis and industry-oriented synthesis and capstone project.
+A capstone course, also known as a synthesis and capstone project or senior synthesis, is a project that serves as the culminating and usually integrative praxis experience of an educational program mostly found in American-style pedagogy.
+In the Commonwealth of Nations, Bologna Process, and in other parts of the world influenced by their education systems, a senior thesis (thesis) is usually a culmination of an educational program but is much more theoretical and academia-oriented.

 Nature and structure

 A capstone course is usually designed as a hands-on project, an extended essay, a research paper, or another form of applied work.
 This work is often submitted as a requirement for a degree or professional qualification and is typically written in a professional writing format rather than the more traditional academic writing style.
 The goal is to present findings from the perspective of a professional in the field, rather than that of a student or academic researcher.

-Capstone courses are often multidisciplinary in nature and may involve teamwork, independent research, or collaboration with industry partners.
-They are commonly found in undergraduate bachelor's degree programs but are also prevalent in master’s degree curricula and some professional training programs.
-The course structure may vary by institution and discipline, but the essential purpose remains the same: to synthesize and apply learning from the entire educational program.